openrelik/openrelik-worker-llm/README.md

-# The actual most basic OpenRelic worker yet.
+# The actual most basic OpenRelik worker yet.

 This worker will take what file input it can read as UTF-8 and run a prompt on it.